FishWoWater/trellis_mcp/README.md

 Trellis MCP provides an interface between AI assistants and [Trellis](https://github.com/microsoft/TRELLIS) via [Model Context Protocol (MCP)](https://modelcontextprotocol.io).

 ### Disclaimer
-This project shows a very **minimal** integration of MCP with a lightweight and opensource 3DAIGC model.
-Compared with existing blender mcp, it has following advantages:
+This project shows a very **minimal** integration of MCP with [Trellis](https://github.com/microsoft/TRELLIS): a lightweight and opensource text-to-3d/image-to-3d 3DAIGC model.
+Compared with existing [rodin integration in blender-mcp](https://github.com/ahujasid/blender-mcp) and [tripo integration](https://github.com/VAST-AI-Research/tripo-mcp), it has following advantages:
 * **Faster and memory-efficient**: You can deploy the TRELLIS API on your own PC with only 8GPU+ VRAM, while can generate a textured mesh from text in only ~15s.
 * **FREE**: You DON'T have to pay expensive API from Rodin/Meshy/Tripo.